-We have a dedicated Parent Liaison Officer who supports parents, local authorities and other commissioners with Referrals & Admissions and put together the most appropriate assessment and transition package to meet each child’s needs.
+We have a dedicated Admissions Officer who supports parents, local authorities and other commissioners with Referrals & Admissions and puts together the most appropriate assessment and transition package to meet each child’s needs.
 They will be available at each step of the way to ensure that every child’s placement at Acorn Park has the best possible start!

 If you have any questions about your child and whether or not Acorn Park would be a suitable school to meet their needs then please contact us on: 01953 888 656.

 We work with children who come from across the UK and occasionally, from overseas.
 They may have come from another specialist residential school, a provision local to their home or from their home itself.
 Our children usually have a statement of Special Educational Needs and a diagnosis of Autism, Asperger’s Syndrome or PDA.

 In addition, they also might also present with:

 - A need for a bespoke, or individualised curriculum

 - Challenges with emotional regulation which may lead to problematic or challenging behaviours